tomlurge/visionion/README.md

 osv_r, tsv_r, and as_r that would mean storing an array of arrays, and for fast_r and stable_r it would be just that array.

+MAY 27 10:15am

+But still, visualizing the average pbr (consensus weight fraction) or all relays doesn't make much sense to me.
+The pbr values of all relays add up to 100%, so that the average is always 1 / #relays.

+What makes more sense is visualizing the total pbr of all relays with a certain characteristic.
+For example, what's the total pbr of all relays in Germany?
+That makes much more sense to me.

 -->